-As part of the quality assurance process, advocates may be asked to confirm that they (advocates) have written the supporting statement themselves and that the information they have provided have been written specifically for this applicant.
+As part of the quality assurance process, referees are asked to confirm that they (referees) have written the supporting statement themselves and that the information they have provided has been written specifically for this applicant.
+The TRP may check references for individual authenticity by means of review using Turnitin software.
+Individuals may be contacted to confirm the authenticity of their supporting statement if there is any doubt.
+In alignment with AdvanceHE policy all supporting statements should be dated within 6 months of the submission date.

-As part of ongoing quality assurance processes, the TRP may check the references for individual authenticity by means of textual review in Turnitin.com or similar tool.
-In addition to the use of anti-plagiarism software, some individuals may be contacted to confirm that the supporting statement submitted by the applicant is the statement that they have prepared and completed.
-If the professional integrity of the supporting statement is in question, the statement will not be accepted.